 Participate in a Japanese culture event; act as a guide and explain the ropes to foreign nationals attending.

-Participate in a group interview; share and examine your opinions regarding overseas expansion of Japanese culture. through SNS.
+Participate in a group interview; share and examine your opinions regarding overseas expansion of Japanese culture.

 Hi.
 My name is George Akoko from Nairobi, Kenya.
 I came to Japan in September, 2014.
 Currently, I am a PhD student at Tokyo University of Agriculture and Technology.
 My major is in Agricultural and Environmental Engineering.
 I love Japanese tradition and I usually visit some museums around Tokyo whenever I have some time to learn more about it, and also see some ancient paintings and artefacts.